-Come celebrate our 5th anniversary with us at the 2017 Churches Making Movies Christian Film Festival in Metro New York and/or Los Angeles.
+Come celebrate our 8th anniversary with us at the 2020 Churches Making Movies Christian Film Festival at Fellowship Deaconry Christian Retreat Center in Basking Ridge, New Jersey.

 You'll participate in informative seminars to help you propel your filmmaking career to the next level.
 Past seminar leaders included: